 Near Notting Hill:

 If you don’t want to stay in Notting Hill during carnival but you still want to go, try staying nearby at one of our rentals within walking distance.
 Palace Gardens is perfect in this regard.
 It’s not right in Notting Hill, so you won’t have to worry about it being too loud or busy, but it’s just a short walk away.
 It’s also such a bright and sunny rental, which is great for enjoying summertime in London.
-(Check out a few of our other favorite sunny apartments here.)

 The Austen is also right near Notting Hill.
 Sleeping four with two bedrooms and two bathrooms, the Austen would make a good option for two couples or a small family.
 It’s also well-positioned between two parks, Holland Park and Kensington Gardens, making this one of our favorite rentals without even mentioning its proximity to the carnival.